Berlinda Tolbert

-Berlinda Tolbert is an American film and television actress.
+Berlinda Tolbert (born November 4, 1949) is an American film and television actress.
 Tolbert is best known for her role as Jenny Willis Jefferson, the daughter of Tom and Helen Willis on the CBS sitcom The Jeffersons, which originally aired from 1975 until 1985.

 Early life and education

 Tolbert majored in theater at the University of North Carolina School of the Arts in Winston-Salem.
 She also studied drama in London.

 Career

-In a 2013 interview, Tolbert stated, "I’ve only had one job in my entire life… professional actress."
+In a 2013 interview, Tolbert stated, "I've only had one job in my entire life... professional actress."
 She got her first film part from Martin Scorsese in Mean Streets in 1973, when she was in acting school.